iCliniq Logo

 Interstitial Lung Disease:

-Pneumonitis, or severe and fatal interstitial lung disease occurred in nearly 0.5 percent of the affected population, of which 0.3 percent were fatal.
+Pneumonitis, or severe and fatal interstitial lung disease, occurred in nearly 0.5 percent of the affected population, of which 0.3 percent were fatal.
 Symptoms indicating the disease were identified, and the patients were monitored.
-In clinical conditions with worsened respiratory symptoms, like cough, dyspnea, and fever, interstitial lung disease is investigated.
+In clinical conditions with worsening respiratory symptoms, such as cough, dyspnea, and fever, interstitial lung disease is investigated.
 Once a confirmatory diagnosis is obtained, the drug Dacomitinib should be stopped.

 Diarrhea:

-86 percent of the affected population showed the presence of diarrhea.
-Among those cases, 0.3 percent were fatal cases.
-Dacomitinib is discontinued until the severity of diarrhea is decreased, and then the treatment is resumed with a reduced dosage.
-Antidiarrheal treatment is initiated which includes Loperamide or Diphenoxylate hydrochloride.
+Dacomitinib is discontinued until diarrhea severity decreases, and then treatment is resumed at a reduced dosage.
+Antidiarrheal treatment is initiated with Loperamide or Diphenoxylate hydrochloride.

 Dermatologic Adverse Reactions:

 Skin rashes and adverse skin reactions occurred during the treatment with the drug Dacomitinib.
-78 percent of the affected individuals showed rashes, of which 21 percentage of them were severe.
-Dacomitinib is withheld until the symptoms reduce and then Dacomitinib is continued with a reduced dose depending on the clinical condition and severity of the adverse reaction.
-With exposure to the sun, the severity of the rashes can increase.
-Moisturizers and measures to prevent or limit exposure to the sun are initiated along with the initiation of treatment with Dacomitinib.
-When a severe condition of rash appears, the treatment and management is initiated with topical steroids and topical antibiotics.
-Oral antibiotics are indicated in cases of severe adverse dermatologic reactions.
+78 percent of the affected individuals showed rashes, of which 21 percent were severe.
+Dacomitinib is withheld until symptoms resolve, and then continued at a reduced dose depending on the clinical condition and the severity of the adverse reaction.
+Exposure to the sun can increase the severity of the rashes.
+Moisturizers and measures to prevent or limit sun exposure are initiated along with treatment with Dacomitinib.
+When a severe rash appears, the treatment and management are initiated with topical steroids and topical antibiotics.
+Oral antibiotics are indicated for severe adverse dermatologic reactions.

 Contraindications: